erikrose/parsimonious/README.rst

 PEG parsers don't draw a distinction between lexing and parsing; everything's done at once.
 As a result, there is no lookahead limit, as there is with, for instance, Yacc.
-And, due to both of these properties, PEG grammars are easier to write: they're basically just EBNF.
+And, due to both of these properties, PEG grammars are easier to write: they're basically just a more practical dialect of EBNF.
 With caching, they take O(grammar size * text length) memory (though I plan to do better), but they run in O(text length) time.

 More Technically
 ----------------